-In the 2015/16 MTFS, £31.1m of savings were originally identified along with £1.6m invest to save schemes.
-Final outturn totalled £27.2m.
-The major reason for this variation related to non-achievement of savings in the areas of modernisation and schools business improvement.
-We report regularly on the progress we make in
+• In the 2016/17 MTFS, £29.2m of cost reductions were originally identified along with £0.01m invest to save schemes.
+Final outturn totalled £19.6m.
+The major reason for this variation related to non-achievement in the areas of Partnership, Placement cost, Early Intervention Review and HR Cross Cutting cost reductions.
+We report regularly on the progress we make in achieving the planned cost reductions and in maintaining spending within our budget.
+Reports are received at all levels including SLT and Cabinet.

-- achieving the planned savings and in maintaining spending within our budget.
-Reports are received at all levels including SLT and Cabinet. - We approved the MTFS 2016/17 2020/21 in February 2016.
-This Strategy includes service savings as identified below.
+We approved the MTFS 2017/18 - 2021/22 in February 2017.
+This Strategy includes service cost reductions as identified below.